JShanika/INFOTC1000---Final-Project/DND5E_Rules.md

 |Intelligence|Wizard, Artificer|High Elf (+1), Gnome (+2), Tiefling (+1), Human (+1)|
 |Charisma|Bard, Sorcerer, Warlock|Half-Elf (+2), Drow (+1), Lightfoot Halfling (+1), Dragonborn (+1), Tiefling (+2), Human (+1)|

 >Ability scores are used to determine ability modifiers.
 Modifiers are what is used on a dice roll for a specific action, either adding to the number rolled, meaning you are good in that ability, or subtracting, meaning you are bad.
 They are found by subtracting 10 from the score, and dividing by two, round down.
+An ability score can never exceed 20 unless stated otherwise by things like magical items, or feats.

 ### Ability Scores and Modifiers
 |Score|Modifier|Score|Modifier|